bsmahi/in28minutes.github.io/_posts/2020-04-21-Kubernetes.md

 ### Important Kubernetes Commands

-Please refer to below link where we can consolidated a list of commands used in kubernetes
+Please refer to the below link where we have a consolidated list of commands used in kubernetes

 [Kubernetes Commands List](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)